 A properly structured business continuation agreement has many advantages.
 It can:

-for handling all the paperwork, owning and maintaining the life insurance policies, and ensuring parties fulfill the terms of the buy-sell agreement.
+- Owning and maintaining the life insurance policies

+- Ensuring parties fulfill the terms of the buy-sell agreement

 Following are some advantages of a Cross-Purchase Agreement:

 - The surviving interest holders receive a step-up in basis equal to the price they paid for the withdrawing or deceased owner’s shares.

 - Policy cash values are available to the owners, because they personally own the policies on each other’s lives.

 - The incorporated business does not have to own a life insurance policy to fund the agreement, thus avoiding any corporate alternative minimum tax on the death proceeds.

 "Their team provided excellent service, they were professional, very knowledgeable, attentive and provided clear advice/support for my specific situation."